CollectionBuilder/cb-docs/docs/deploy/actions.md

 Once committed, the action will run immediately and will repeat each time you push a new commit or merge a pull request.

-However, you may have to manually activate GitHub Pages the first time.
+However, the first time you may have to manually activate GitHub Pages.
 Go to the repository Settings, click "Pages" in the side nav, select "gh-pages" branch in the "Source" drop down, and save.
+After Pages is activated, you may need to create another new commit to finally get the web site live.

 ### Action Details